 Match is one of the games we’ve simplified successfully.

 I actually first came up with this simplified version of match about a year or so ago, when I started playing it with Little Man.
 When he had just turned three, it was too tricky for him to keep track of all the face down cards and successfully find matches.
-So we came up with the following variation to play instead.
+So we came up with this toddler-friendly version of a matching game to play instead.
 Now I use it with Little Brother (2), and he loves it.

 Simplified Matching Game for Toddlers